-The well-known Moscow store "Eat Village", for example, charges a fee of 25-35% for its services, and the farmer grocery store "Cow Mu" generally works for free.
-“Until the site gains a good turn, we will not add our percentage to the prices of farmers,” explains Marat Sungatullin, “most likely, we will work according to these rules until the end of 2019.”
+The well-known Moscow store "Eat Derevenskoe", for example, takes a commission of 25-35% for its services, and the farm's grocery store "Korova Mu" generally works for free.
+“Until the site gains a good turnover, we will not add our percentage to the prices of farmers,” explains Marat Sungatullin, “most likely, we will work according to these rules until the end of 2019”.

 A brief review of prices on sites often makes the manufacturer think: does he need an intermediary?
 A farm that has in its assortment several types of quality products, its own storage and vehicles for order delivery, is quite capable of opening its own online store.

-There are examples of such sites on the network, but online trading is a separate and not so simple type of business.
-Of the dozens of stores annually appearing on the market, few are truly successful: those who managed to attract customers with interesting products, provided a high level of quality and service, while remaining profitable.
+There are examples of such sites on the network, but nevertheless, Internet commerce is a separate and not so simple type of business.
+Out of dozens of stores that appear on the market every year, only a few become really successful: those who managed to attract customers with interesting products, provide a high level of quality and service, and at the same time remained in profit.
 This is a challenge for professionals.